 While cutting a silhouette I overheard him say to one of the guests:

 “It’s not that you smell, but could you stand a bit further away please?!”

 I immediately resolved never to work with him again.

-You’ll be relieved to hear it’s not a line I’ve ever been tempted to use.
+You’ll be relieved to hear this is not a line I’ve ever been tempted to use myself.
 However, amidst my shock at this extraordinary social faux-pas, I did recognise what he was getting at.
 If somebody stands too close, it’s really hard to cut an accurate likeness.